beaverbuilder/documentation/docs/beaver-builder/developer/custom-modules/11-responsive-fields-reference.md

 ),
 ```

-You can have more granular control by defining `responsive` as an array of
-standard field config keys, with each providing a value for the `default`,
-`medium`, and `responsive` breakpoints, as follows.
+You can have more granular control by defining `responsive` as an array of standard field config keys, with each providing a value for the `default`, `large`, `medium`, and `responsive` breakpoints, as follows.

 ```php
 'font_size' => array(